Family Support - Getting Help

 If you would like any help, support or advice from our School Pastoral Manager, contact the school directly via telephone or email or you could stop for a chat at the school gate where you will find Mrs Appleby in the morning (Mon, Wed, Thu and Fri).

 Alongside the Attendance Team, Mrs Appleby works hard to make sure every Gainsborough child has good attendance and punctuality.
 We can support with a range of situations, for example, If you are struggling to get your child to school on time or your child is worried about something at school or they have time off school for medical reasons/illness.

 Are you worried about your child’s emotional well-being?
 Most first step techniques are daily self-help – for example ensuring your child has a time slot to relax or do something they enjoy (e.g. walking, reading a book, listening to calm music, painting, knitting, gardening).
 A positive, nurturing environment at school and at home is also an essential step to positive and healthy well-being.

 You could have a look on these websites for advice first…

 If parents feels they need further support beyond self-help techniques and think that their child would benefit from speaking to a counsellor, we could make a referral to organisations such as CLASP, Dove, The Mental Health Team, Visyon, CaMHs.

-Please speak to Miss Epps or Mrs Arterton about your child’s emotional well-being if you have concerns.
+Please speak to Mrs Appleby about your child’s emotional well-being if you have concerns.